Channing Tatum is a High-Functioning Alcoholic, He Says

 Tatum admits the arrival of his daughter impacted the frequency of his drinking.
 His 9-month-old daughter, Everly, has helped him cut down on alcohol consumption, prompting Tatum to “skip drinking for up to four months” at a time.

 ”There’s probably a tendency to escape.
 I equate [alcohol] to creativity, and I definitely equate it to having a good time.”-Channing Tatum

 A high-functioning alcoholic is, by clinical standards, an alcoholic who can maintain aspects of his or her life, such as a job, home, family, and meaningful relationships, all while drinking on a social basis.
 Despite being a form of alcoholism, the disease progresses differently in high-functioning alcoholics.
 The following are common characteristics of functioning alcoholics:

 - Denial: Do not view themselves as alcoholics, as they don’t fit the stereotype

 - In-Tact Personal Life: Able to maintain consistent employment, enjoy success and respect on the job

 - Solid Relationships: Able to form and sustain friendships, romantic relationships and family bonds

 - Drinking Habits: One drink always leads to another, looking forward to the next drinking opportunity, while repeating unwanted drinking patterns/behaviors

 Are you an alcoholic?
-Take a self assessment quiz here
+Take an alcohol abuse self assessment quiz

 High-Functioning Alcoholics in Hollywood